Vardges-vaka/vardges-portfolio/FRD's/backOfficeFeatures.md

 #### Than each global directory has **\_[dirName].config.js** file where it exports an object which has properties that define if the console log should run or not, it is also imported in the main component of the directory.

 ***the components sush header, sidebar and footer you can find here: [frontEnd\src\10_pages\adminPageComps]***

+- Keep in mine that most of the components and functionality are just a placeholders
+- Some of routing is implimented